Why smart EV charging is critical for the grid

 This is currently achieved by researching your electricity retailer’s tariffs to identify when the cheapest rates are offered and scheduling your charging sessions to match.

-Setting a charging schedule is a great first step, both for the grid, and your wallet.
 However, in the future smart EV chargers will optimise your charging session more dynamically.
 As renewable generation output varies over the day, they will intelligently adjust your charging to take advantage of real-time electricity pricing.

 If you’re entering the EV space to help lower your carbon emissions, smart charging technology is also an effective tool to help.